beakerbrowser/beakerbrowser.com/_docs/tutorials/read-site-files.md

 <figcaption>The output of archive.readdir('/', {recursive: true})</figcaption>
 </figure>

 The `recursive` option is much more efficient than manually recursing the tree.

+## readFile (string)

 Now let’s read a file.
 Add this to the end of your main function:

 <figcaption class="code">js/index.js</figcaption>
 ```js